 1. Scale back the chocolate in favour of other treats

 Chocolate isn’t the only yummy option on the Easter menu.
-Hot Cross Buns are also a firm favourite, and if you want to stick with an egg theme you could serve soft boiled eggs for breakfast with cute bunny or chick themed warmers on tip.
-You could even get busy in the kitchen with some fun alternative sweet treats like bunny shaped biscuits, Easter themed cupcakes, or a carrot cake decorated as a rabbit.
-You can also create bunny faces on open sandwiches or pizzas.
+Hot cross buns are also a firm favourite, and if you want to stick with an egg theme you could serve soft boiled eggs for breakfast in cute bunny or chick-themed egg cups.
+You could even get busy in the kitchen with some fun alternative sweet treats like bunny shaped biscuits, Easter themed cupcakes, or a simple cake decorated with some fun Easter toppings.
+You can also create bunny faces on open sandwiches, pancakes or pizzas.